scenerystack/community/docs/reference/api/sun/Slider.md

 # Slider

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/Slider.ts](https://github.com/phetsims/sun/blob/main/js/Slider.ts) for the most up-to-date information.

 ## Overview

 Slider, with support for horizontal and vertical orientations.
 By default, the slider is constructed in the